flame-engine/flame/packages/flame_markdown/README.md

 <!-- markdownlint-enable MD013 -->

 <!-- markdownlint-disable-next-line MD002 -->
-# flame_audio
+# flame_markdown

-This package makes it easy to add audio capabilities to your games, integrating [Audioplayers](https://github.com/bluefireteam/audioplayers) features seamless into your Flame game code.
+This package facilitates the creation of Flame's TextNode hierarchies by leveraging markdown strings.

+It integrates with the `markdown` package to parse markdown strings into an AST and uses that AST to create a `DocumentRoot` containing the equivalent list of nodes from Flame's text rendering pipeline.

-Add this as a dependency to your Flame game if you want to play background music, ambient sounds, sound effects, etc.
+Add this as a dependency to your Flame game if you want to easily apply simple inline formatting to text in your game (bold, italics), or if you want to create complex text documents with headings and paragraphs and have them formatted by Flame's text layouting system, without needing to manually specify the `TextNode` tree structure.